 Southern Oregon: Mt.
 Ashland

 Mt.
-Ashland in Southern Oregon comes alive for a few hardcore trail events in the summer, including the Mt.
-Ashland Hill Climb run (June 18, 2022) — the 13.3-mile Hill Climb is for the die-hard enthusiast; with 5,600 of climbing to the summit at 7,533 feet, it’s the second-highest elevation gain of any hill climb in the U.S. The Siskiyou Out Back Trail Run (July 9, 2022) offers three lengths, from 50K to 100K, beginning and ending at Mt.
+Ashland in Southern Oregon continues to add to summer operations weekend lodge operations including meals and snacks beginning Memorial Day weekend.
+The mountain will also host Youth Adventure Days, guided hikes, group runs and rides, and other gatherings throughout the summer.
+The annual Mt.
+Ashland Hill Climb 13.3 mile run in June is for the die-hard enthusiast: climbing over a mile vertical to reach the summit.
+The Siskiyou Out Back Trail Run held annually in July offers three lengths, from 50K to 100K, beginning and ending at Mt.
 Ashland Lodge.
 The sunshine uncovers singletrack nearby — Ashland is a mountain bike destination —that includes the 13-mile Mt.
 Ashland Super D and 14-mile Time Warp to Ashland, both downhill rides accessible via shuttle with Ashland Mountain Adventures.

 Eastern Oregon: Anthony Lakes